DrMattG/Uncertain_Ecologist/content/publication/An imperfect vision of indivisibility in the Sustainable Development Goals/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Nature Sustainability" publication_short = "In *Nature Sustainability*"
+publication = "Nature Ecology and Evolution" publication_short = "In *Nature Ecology & Evolution*"

 # Abstract and optional shortened version.
-abstract = """The Sustainable Development Goals (SDGs) are presented as highly connected: an ‘interrelated’ and ‘indivisible’ agenda with need of policy coherence for implementation.
-We analyse the relationships among SDGs using formal systems analysis and find that the connections between Goals are uneven, with a failure to integrate gender equality, and peace and governance concerns.
-This incoherence may undermine policy initiatives aimed to develop approaches to implement the SDGs."""
+abstract = """There is an immediate need for a change in research workflows so that pre-existing knowledge is better used in designing new research.
+A formal assessment of the accumulated knowledge prior to research approval would reduce the waste of already limited resources caused by asking low priority questions. """

 # Is this a selected publication? (true/false)
 selected = true